mbsoroush/ObjectDetection_for_SelfDrivingCars/README.md

-# Object Detection for Self-Driving Cars using YOLO🚗
+# Object Detection for Self-Driving Cars using YOLO 🚗

-This repository contains a Jupyter Notebook demonstrating object detection using the YOLO (You Only Look Once) model.
+This repository contains a project demonstrating object detection using the YOLO (You Only Look Once) model.
 The dataset includes images captured from car-mounted cameras in various driving conditions.

 📌 Features
 Uses YOLO for real-time object detection.